-One thing you need to learn early on in your career is the importance of nutrition for basketball players.
+If you are serious about becoming a better basketball player then one thing that you need to learn early on in your career is the importance of basketball specific nutrition.

-You’re spending countless hours in the gym training to improve and be better at your sport, but what if what you’re eating is reversing all your hard work.
+You’re spending countless hours in the gym training to improve and become a better basketball player, but what if the things you’re eating are reversing all your hard work.

-One professional basketball player that illustrates the difference proper nutrition can have on performance is Dwight Howard.
+One professional basketball player that illustrates the profound impact proper nutrition can have on basketball performance is Dwight Howard.

-You see DHoward has a love of sugar – he was eating two dozen chocolate bars every day!
+You see Dwight had a love of sugar – he was eating two dozen chocolate bars every day!

 He looked healthy on the outside, but on the inside he began to feel the negative side effects of his diet.

-Once he made the commitment to sacrifice his poor eating habits and changed up his diet, he started to feel the difference.
+Once he made the commitment to quit his poor eating habits and changed up his diet, he started to feel the difference.

-With better nutrition, his endurance improved and his energy levels became more consistent.
+With better nutrition his endurance improved, he got even more shredded and his energy levels became more consistent.

 It was also around this time that he packed on a heap of lean muscle, resulting in the impressive physique he maintains to this day.